dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ### deleting the resources

-Now you can start deleting the resource releted to the grafana crd.
+Now you can start deleting the resource releted to the Grafana _CRD_.
-You can use your list and delete the resource using the oc client or you can use the following command to speed up the process, rememeber to check your list of resources.
+You can use your list and delete the resource using the oc client or you can use the following command to speed up the process, remember to check your list of resources.

 ```bash
  for resource in $(oc get $(oc api-resources --verbs=list -o name | awk '{printf "%s%s",sep,$0;sep=","}') --ignore-not-found --all-namespaces -o=custom-columns=KIND:.kind,NAME:.metadata.name,NAMESPACE:.metadata.namespace --sort-by='metadata.namespace' -l app=grafana-dedalus 2>/dev/null | awk '{ print $1","$2","$3 }' | grep "Grafana" | sort -r) ; do oc delete $(echo $resource | awk -F, '{ print $1" "$2" -n "$3 }'); done